FlagOpen/FlagEmbedding/README.md

 For the `bge-*-v1.5`, we improve its retrieval ability when not using instruction.
 No instruction only has a slight degradation in retrieval performance compared with using instruction.
-So you generate embedding without instruction in all cases for convenience.
+So you can generate embedding without instruction in all cases for convenience.

 For a retrieval task that uses short queries to find long related documents, it is recommended to add instructions for these short queries.